fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 You can only take the exam after submitting enough exercises for five credits.
 It is not wise in practice to take the exam immediately after submitting the critical number of exercises.
 The exam is the same for 5-14 credits and does not count toward your grade.

-<i>You do not need to attend the course exam or register for the Open University course to obtain the course certificate.</i>
+*You do not need to attend the course exam or register for the Open University course to obtain the course certificate.*

 #### Part 6 - Full Stack Web Development, extension 1 (1 cr, CSM141082)